 Spend the afternoon floating down the Nile on a Felucca or traditional sailboat.
 I suggest going late afternoon so that you can enjoy the sunset from the water.
 Most are priced per hour and the amount is negotiable.

 Other things to do in Aswan are The Unfinished Obelisk or the Nubian Village.
-The Unfinished Obelisk would have been the largest obelisk in the world if it had been completed at 138 ft (42 m).
+The Unfinished Obelisk would have been the largest in the world if it had been completed at 138 ft (42 m).
 I skipped the Nubian Village because it sounded like somewhat of a tourist trap but many people enjoy it.

-Day 3: Day Trip to Abu Simbel
+Day 3 | Day Trip to Abu Simbel

 How to Get to Abu Simbel

 Abu Simbel is usually done as a day trip from Aswan.
 It is possible to fly to Abu Simbel from Cairo but I found that there are few flights and they are on the expensive side.
 A private car is your best best.
-You’ll need to arrange a car at least one day prior to departure.
+You’ll need to arrange a car at least one day before departure.
 This is because the driver is required to get a permit for transport.
 Your hotel in Aswan should be able to assist you.
 A good price for the round-trip drive is $130 USD.
 This is for transport only and does not include a guide.

 Abu Simbel is located near the Sudan border.
 The travel time is about 3-4 hours each way.
 Most of the tour buses leave as soon as the roads open at 5 am.
 To avoid the crowds, I recommend leaving at 7 am so that you arrive around 10:30 am just as all the large groups are leaving.
 You’ll want to give yourself about 2 hours to explore.